Amr8tom/Amr8tom/README.md

-● 👋 Hi, I’m Amr a software android developer and im about to be Data scientist(👨‍💻) ● I'm Already have three years experince in devolping android applications ● I Created about 9 Apps in different fields
+● 👋 Hi, I’m Amr a software android developer and im about to be Data scientist(👨‍💻) /n ● I'm Already have three years experince in devolping android applications\n ● I Created about 9 Apps in different fields

 I uploaded 3 of them in Repositories u can check them